Amanda Knox: Murder on Trial in Italy: Trial events

 In the film, Knox enters the court on a red carpet, dressed in what Battiste describes as a "sexually suggestive" manner, and waving to the reporters.
 Knox was generally brought in through the rear entrance of the courthouse to avoid the press, and the courthouse does not have a red carpet.
 Additionally, Knox did not, in Battiste's view, dress in a provocative manner and did not wave to the media.
 The film portrays Knox and Sollecito sitting near each other and sharing shifty looks during the trial, when in reality they sat farther apart.

 In the film, judge Micheli reads the ruling of the sentence as President of a Court composed by himself, two other professional judges (magistrates), and 6 lay judges (members chosen from citizens): in reality he ruled as single judge (as judge for the preliminary hearing).
 Moreover, the preliminary hearing was also held without the presence of journalists and general audience.

 The trial regarding Knox and Sollecito is represented as held in front of a Court composed of 9 judges (3 magistrates and 6 lay judges): actually the Italian legal system does not contemplate this composition.
-The trial was held in front a "Corte d'Assise", composed of a panel of two professional judges and six lay judges.
+The trial was held in front of a "Corte d'Assise", composed of a panel of two professional judges and six lay judges.